roberto1648/AWS-S3-Helper/README.md

 # AWS S3 Helper

-First paste your access key and secret to ACCESS_KEY and SECRET, respectively.
+First open aws_helper.py in an editor and paste your access key and secret to ACCESS_KEY and SECRET, respectively.

 ## To get a list of buckets